Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 - I would like to be able to contact the Wadi as a company and make inquiries.
 - I would like to see a mobile-friendly layout and responsive design.

-\*As the site administrator:\*\*
+## As the site administrator:

-- I want to be able to update the events calender.
+- I want to be able to update the alle pages .
-- I want to be able to update and add new events on the events listing.
+- I want to be able to update and add new services on the Solutions and Home page.
-- I want to be able to add more relevant images to the site and create a more extensive gallery.
+- I want to be able to add more relevant funktion between the site and create a more extensive gallery.

 ## Testing